Ever since I started working, I’ve got a love-hate relationship with the Central Provident Fund (CPF).

 What happens to our money that goes into CPF?

-And how are they actually invested to generate us stable and consistent returns? 🤔
+And how are they actually managed to generate stable and consistent returns? 🤔

-What Does the Government Do With the CPF Monies?
+What Exactly Does the Government Do With Our CPF Monies?

 CPF monies are invested by the CPF Board (CPFB) in Special Singapore Government Securities (SSGS) that are issued and guaranteed by the Singapore Government.